chinamike65/hugo-tuolesi/content/book3/book3en.md

 298

 The same is true for the lamas in the monastery.
-When they go Dharmar away, they should go to the Great Sutra Hall of Tuo Le Monastery first.
+When they go far away, they should go to the Great Sutra Hall of Tuo Le Monastery first.
 After offering lamps, they make three bows, and then make seven offerings, offer mantras, and pray for a while before leaving.
 It will go smoothly.

 In this way, not only will one's wishes come true, but it will also gradually strengthen the confidence in the Three Jewels, laying a solid foundation for future study.